 First comes the Flash Trail Cam.
 This is a fundamental and common one.
 Not necessarily in the sense that the advanced ones don’t have it, but fundamental in the sense that this is the least that should be on your checklist.
 Now, such cameras come with bulbs: incandescent bulbs, really small, between 30-40 mm.
 Ut this bulb does not light up without triggering.
-SO to activate the lamp, you need to have the trigger enabled.
+So to activate the lamp, you need to have the trigger enabled.
 How does the trigger activate?

 Secondly, we have IR cameras.
 These are even better than the flash ones.
 These detect the heat emitted by the game when in front of it.
 But wait, this is more advanced.
 It color-codes objects according to the amount of heat they emit.
 So elks and raccoons aren’t the same with IR cameras.
-In contrary to the flash ones, the IR ones have LED inside.
+Contrary to the flash ones, the IR ones have LED inside.
 This LED panel lights up upon triggering by the same principle of sensors.
 This takes pictures without spooking out your trophy and is the want we definitely want.
 Another plus is the extended battery and slower drainage.

 Wireless Trail Camera

 Lastly, we have wireless trail cameras.
-With the help of WiFi or SIM cards, these send images to your phone or any other electronic device that you prefer to view the photos from and is the best type for surveillance.
+With the help of WiFi or SIM cards, these send images to your phone or any other electronic device that you prefer to view the photos from and are the best type for surveillance.
 So these are great ones for home security or trespass checking.